loopandlearn/news/docs/index.md

 * You record fat and protein grams, and according to the settings you choose, they are converted to carb equivalents and then added accordingly, utilizing the delay setting
-* If you are running default meal settings, you'll see the following: carb entry at time of recording,
+* If you are running default meal settings, you'll see the following:
+    * carb entry at time of recording,
     * first carb equivalent entry after __ delay minutes; default is 60,
-    * second carb equivalent entry after 30min after 1st entry, if 1st entry >33g,
+    * second carb equivalent entry 30min after 1st entry, if 1st entry >33g,
-    * third carb equivalent entry after 30min after 2nd entry, if 1st and 2nd entry are each >33g
+    * third carb equivalent entry 30min after 2nd entry, if 1st and 2nd entry are each >33g

-The default implementation spaces out carb equivalent entries by 30 minutes
+* The default implementation spaces out carb equivalent entries by 30 minutes

-Carb equivalents are capped at 99g per meal entry; if you need more entered, do so using a second meal entry
+* Carb equivalents are capped at 99g per meal entry; if you need more entered, do so using a second meal entry

-Minimum carb equivalents size of 10g is required for Trio to utilize the entry(s) for bolusing
+* Minimum carb equivalents size of 10g is required for Trio to utilize the entry(s) for bolusing

-Calculated carb equivalents are evenly split, e.g.
+* Calculated carb equivalents are evenly split, e.g.

     * 33g becomes a single entry of 33g
     * 60g becomes 30 + 30
     * 90g becomes 30 + 30 + 30
     * 150g becomes 33 + 33 + 33

 Many thanks to those who developed and tested this great feature!